 4.00PM - 4.50PMPanel debate: Challenging racial inequality and prejudice in charity leadershipIn this lively and interactive closing session, our panellists will pinpoint the barriers to progression for aspiring BAME leaders in the charity sector, and identify some practical steps that organisations can take to urgently redress the balance.

-Chair: Rob Berkeley, trustee, the Baring Foundation; panellists Thomas Lawson, chief executive, Leap Confronting Conﬂict; Dr Wanda Wyporska, executive director, the Equality Trust; Vicky Browning, chief executive, Acevo; Suﬁna Ahmad, City of London Corporation and chair of the Institute of Fundraising’s expert panel on diversity; Tessy Ojo, chief executive, The Diana Award
+Chair: Rob Berkeley, trustee, the Baring Foundation; panellists Thomas Lawson, chief executive, Leap Confronting Conﬂict; Dr Wanda Wyporska, executive director, the Equality Trust; Vicky Browning, chief executive, Acevo; Suﬁna Ahmad, City of London Corporation and chair of the Institute of Fundraising’s expert panel on equality, diversity and inclusion; Tessy Ojo, chief executive, The Diana Award

 4.50PM - 5.00PMChair's closing remarksChair's closing remarks

 "This is the conference I look forward to most in the year because it's about people first and foremost.
 That fits with my organisation's ethos"